mungujn/pick-a-seat-backend-py/README.md

 GET '/table/{table-number}' returns a JSON object with occupancy details of the table specified by table-number

 PUT '/table/{table-number}' updates a tables occupancy details.

+## Running the project

+- Install the requiremnts
+- Create a firebase project in case you want to use the code as is. i.e if you want to use the cloud firestore database.
+Otherwise replace the database logic in the common/database.py file with the logic for whatever persistance store you want to use.
+- Test using pytest